Skip to main content

 Frequently Asked Questions

 Q: What’s the most affordable family-friendly neighborhood in DFW?
 A: Richardson offers excellent value with median home prices around $350,000, quality schools, and DART rail access.
-In my experience, families get tremendous value here while maintaining access to top amenities.
+In my experience, you’d be hard-pressed to find a better value anywhere in the metroplex while still maintaining access to top amenities.

 Q: Which neighborhoods have the shortest commutes to downtown Dallas?
 A: Uptown Dallas, Knox-Henderson, and Bishop Arts District offer the quickest downtown access.
-These urban neighborhoods increasingly attract families seeking shorter commutes and walkable lifestyles.
+You’ll find these urban neighborhoods increasingly attract families who don’t want to spend their lives on a highway.

 Q: Are there good family neighborhoods in Fort Worth?
 A: Absolutely!
 Southlake, Colleyville, and the Cultural District offer exceptional family amenities.
-Fort Worth’s neighborhoods often provide more space and value compared to Dallas equivalents while maintaining excellent schools and safety.
+Fort Worth’s neighborhoods often provide more space and value compared to Dallas equivalents, and you won’t sacrifice schools or safety to get it.

 Q: How important are HOA fees when choosing family neighborhoods?
 A: HOA fees vary widely from $200-$800 annually in DFW family neighborhoods.
-While they add cost, they often maintain property values and provide amenities like pools, playgrounds, and landscaping that benefit families long-term.
+They’ll add to your monthly costs, but they often maintain property values and provide amenities like pools, playgrounds, and landscaping that benefit families long-term.
+It’s usually worth it.

 Kristy Purtle - Dallas REALTOR